Gordon999/PiVideoer2/README.md

 # Pi_Videoer2

-A python script to capture Videos from Pi v1,2,3 , HQ or GS cameras (or Arducam 16/64MP AF cameras), triggered by motion , external trigger or manually.
+A python script to capture Videos from Pi v1,2,3 , HQ or GS cameras , or Arducam OWLSIGHT 64MP AF camera, triggered by motion , external trigger or manually.
 Uses Raspberry OS BULLSEYE or BOOKWORM (for BOOKWORM switch to X11 not Wayland) and Picamera2.

 It will capture videos at 25fps at 1920 x 1080, or on a GS camera 1465 x 1088.